ericom-gideon/docs/docs/apps/redeploying_an_app.md

 When you commit a change to your repo (same branch as your Ninefold deployment) and you have the __Automatically redeploy my app when I push updates to my code__ checked off in the Overview tab of your app, that will trigger a redeploy on Ninefold.

-#### Manual redeployment via the Ninefold dashboard
+#### Manual redeployment via dashboard

-It is also possible to manually redeploy your application by clicking on the redeploy button on any tab within your app on the Ninefold Portal.
+It is also possible to manually redeploy your application by clicking on the redeploy button on any tab within your app on the dashboard.

 _You may notice that there is a drop-down option to force redeploy.
 Think of this as a clean state.
 Rather than running any new migrations and making changes to the existing code, this option will completely redeploy the code from Github, running any pre- or post-migration code you may have specified and re-running all of your migrations.
 This option may take longer than a standard redeploy and it will cause an outage to your users for the duration of the deployment.
 The duration of a force deploy depends on the size of your app (in particular how many gems there are to install) but will be close to the time of your initial deployment._